jjuliano/aifiles/README.md

 ## AI Files can:

 - Process audio, video, pictures, documents, archives, and other types of files
-- Automatically extract relevant information from your files using OpenAI's GPT-3 API
+- Automatically extract relevant information from your files using OpenAI.
 - Organize your files into categories and directories based on their content
 - Rename your files using a customizable naming convention
 - Store your files in a designated directory and archive old files